This post may contain affiliate links. Please read our disclosure policy.

 Pizza dough being turned out on a counter and bags of pizza dough balls with text "Freezer-Friendly Sourdough Pizza Dough"

-• Cheaper – Pizza delivery and takeout are expensive.
+Cheaper: Pizza delivery and takeout are expensive.
 But making homemade sourdough pizza dough is a quick and easy way to save money.

-• Healthier – When making homemade pizza dough, you can add nutritious ingredients like whole wheat flour or fresh-milled whole grain flour.
-Plus, you can add healthier, scratch-made toppings like homemade bacon, lacto-fermented peppers, and fermented onions.
+Healthier: When making homemade pizza dough, you can add nutritious ingredients like whole wheat flour or fresh-milled flour.

-• Convenient – You can make pizza anytime with a batch of pizza dough in the freezer.
+Convenient: You can make pizza anytime with a batch of pizza dough in the freezer.
 Just make sure you thaw it 10-12 hours ahead of pizza night.

-• Easy clean up – You only dirty the kitchen and dishes once by batch-prepping freezer-friendly sourdough pizza dough.
+Easy Clean Up: You only dirty the kitchen and dishes once by batch-prepping freezer-friendly sourdough pizza dough.

-• Kid-friendly – Kids love making pizza dough and assembling their own pizzas.
+Kid-Friendly: Kids love making pizza dough and assembling their own pizzas.
 Check out my mama and toddler meals video on YouTube to see how we made fun and healthy pizza spirals.

-• Versatile – With homemade dough, you can get as creative as you want when making a pizza.
-Add any toppings your heart desires.
-You can even make breakfast or dessert pizzas!
+Versatile: With homemade dough, you can get as creative as you want when making a pizza.
+I love scratch-made toppings like homemade bacon, lacto-fermented peppers, and fermented onions.

-Subscribe to my YouTube channel to stay in the loop.
+Also, don’t forget to subscribe to my YouTube channel to stay in the loop.
 New videos come out weekly.

 YouTube video